 Fennel is a flavorful herb with several health benefits.

-The bulb and seeds of the fennel plant can be consumed to provide a variety of antioxidant, anti-inflammatory, and antibacterial effects (7).
+The bulb and seeds of the fennel plant can be consumed to provide a variety of antioxidant, and antibacterial effects (7).

 Fennel contains an ample amount of non-heme iron along with other micronutrients that boost iron absorption, like vitamin C.